Advising Support Services

 Undeclared Students

 An undeclared student is one who has not declared a degree or program of study.
-Students who are not sure what program of study best suits their goals and ambitions can meet with a career counselor and be advised through the Center for Academic Advising until a program of study is selected.
+Students who are not sure what program of study best suits their goals and ambitions can meet with a career counselor and be advised through the Center for Advising Support Services until a program of study is selected.

 Notice: